Unusual Adventures in Turkey That You Must Bookmark: Hidden Gems & Offbeat Experiences

 What to Watch Out For

-The hike to the Chimera flames can be tricky, especially at night.
+The hike to the Chimaera flames can be tricky, especially at night.
 Wear sturdy shoes, bring a flashlight, and be careful with the fire—you don’t want to accidentally singe yourself!

 Pro Tip: Bring marshmallows and skewers with you for roasting.
 It’s not a common sight in Turkey, so you’ll definitely be the star of the festival.
 Also, carry a light jacket as it can get chilly once the sun sets.